-Troops may drive to their campsite (or close to it on the Loveless Loop road) and unload their equipment.
-They may park a troop trailer off the road in a designated area close to their campsite and leave it there for the week, but all vehicles must be moved out of the campsites and parked in designated parking areas.
-If vehicles are not moved out of the campsites, the vehicles will be towed at the owner's expense.
-This is to keep our camp in compliance with the National Camp Accreditation Program standards of Scouts BSA.
+Troops may drive to their campsite (or close to it on Loveless Loop road) and unload their equipment.
+They may park a troop trailer off the road in a designated area close to their campsite and leave it there for the week, but all vehicles must be parked in designated parking areas.
+To keep our camp in compliance with the National Camp Accreditation Program standards of Scouts BSA, there will be no diving of vehicles during camp week unless authorized by the camp director.